Andre-lab/coronoscopy/README.md

 ---------
 > Q7: Is SARS-CoV-2 more efficent in recognizing human cells compare to SARS-CoV?

-> A7:
+> A7: The receptor-binding domain (RBD) in the spike protein is the responsible for the recognition and the binding to the ACE2 receptor and it is also the most variable part of the coronavirus genome.
+Curently a "bindinf surface" of this receptor-binding domain (RBD) have been shown to be critical for binding to human cells (to the ACE2 receptors).
+The composition of this surface help scientist to determine what is the host range of SARS-CoV-like viruses.
+The "binding surface"  between SARS-CoV-2 and SARS-CoV are almost completely different.
+On the basis of curent research on the structure of this "binding surface", SARS-CoV-2 seems to have an high affinity with the human ACE2 compare to SARS-CoV.
+However computational analyses predict that the interaction between RBD and ACE2 is not ideal.
+However, as SARS-CoV-2 RBDs form a more stable complex with ACE2 than SARS-CoV does, result suggest that SARS-CoV-2 is indeed more efficent in recognizing human cells compare to SARS-CoV.(https://www.nature.com/articles/s41591-020-0820-9)(https://www.biorxiv.org/content/10.1101/2020.03.30.015891v2.abstract)

 ---------
 > Q8: How many protein are encoded in virus genome and what do they do?

-> A8:T he RNA genome of SARS-CoV-2 has 29,811 nucleotides and encodes 29 proteins (though one may not get expressed).
+> A8:The RNA genome of SARS-CoV-2 has 29,811 nucleotides and encodes 29 proteins (though one may not get expressed).
 These proteins carry out a range of jobs from making copies of the coronavirus to suppressing the body’s immune responses.
 Of the 29 SARS-CoV-2 proteins, four make up the virus’s actual structure, including the S protein.
 One group of the other 25 coronavirus proteins regulates how the virus assembles copies of itself and how it sneaks past the host immune system.
 These so-called nonstructural proteins are expressed as two huge polyproteins that are then cleaved into 16 smaller proteins.
 An enzyme called the main protease, which performs 11 of those cleavages, is also a highly promising drug target.  https://www.nature.com/articles/s41586-020-2008-3, https://www.nytimes.com/interactive/2020/04/03/science/coronavirus-genome-bad-news-wrapped-in-protein.html, https://www.biorxiv.org/content/10.1101/2020.03.12.988865v2.full.pdf
 ---------
 > Q9: What are potential antiviral therapies?